 Impact Level Medium

-Key Action Confirm every DMSO claim ties directly to an interstitial cystitis diagnosis before submitting — all other indications are non-covered under Medicare
+Key Action Confirm every DMSO claim is documented for interstitial cystitis before billing Medicare

 CMS DMSO Coverage Criteria and Medical Necessity Requirements 2026